ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 - `lowercase` (default `False`): if the string has to be lowercased before being handled by the formatter.
 - `word_sequence_length_limit` (default `256`): the maximum length of the text in words.
 Texts that are longer than this value will be truncated, while texts that are shorter will be padded.
 - `format_words` (default `space`): defines how to map from the raw string content of the CSV column to a sequence of words.
 The default value `words` splits the string using a spaCy model and removes stopwords.
 Other options are: `space`, `underscore`, `comma`, `json` (decodes the string into a set or a list through a JSON parser).
 - `most_common_words` (default `20000`): the maximum number of most common words to be considered.
-If the data contains more than this amount, the most unfrequent words will be treated as unknown.
+If the data contains more than this amount, the most infrequent words will be treated as unknown.
 - `char_sequence_length_limit` (default `1024`): the maximum length of the text in characters.
 Texts that are longer than this value will be truncated, while sequences that are shorter will be padded.
 - `format_characters` (default `characters`): defines how to map from the raw string content of the CSV column to a sequence of characters.
 The default value and only available option is `characters` and the behavior is to split the string at each character.
-- `most_common_characters` (default `70`): the maximum number of most common characters to be considered. if the data contains more than this amount, the most unfrequent characters will be treated as unknown.
+- `most_common_characters` (default `70`): the maximum number of most common characters to be considered. if the data contains more than this amount, the most infrequent characters will be treated as unknown.

 ### Text Input Features and Encoders